microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 This proposal is aimed at merging the two into a unified language feature that can be supported on all platforms (with some platform-specific limitations).

+This proposal is similar but not directly aligned with [0031 - HLSL Vector Matrix Operations](/proposals/0031-hlsl-vector-matrix-operations.md).

 ## Proposed solution

 Below is a proposed pseudo-HLSL API.
 The proposal uses C++20 concepts to